 can be seen far ahead, where a communication tower is standing on top of

 Malkow Lookout Trail - Hiking in Smithers BC Canada

 19. After walking by a field, we are in a forest again.
 There are two

 Malkow Lookout Trail near the town of Smithers BC Canada

-20. The forest soon ends, and you begin a final climb to your
+20. The forest soon ends, and we begin a final climb to our

 destination.
 Closer to the top, good views start to appear.

 View from Malkow Lookout Trail in Smithers BC Area